Hydrat-Agency/filament-table-layout-toggle/README.md

         ]);
 }
 ```

+Read more about the Layout persister and the configuration options in the [Configuration](#configuration) section.

 > Please note that all those configurations are optional, and have default values, which means you can omit them if you don't need to change the default behavior.